June 2022 Sesshin, Day 6: Mumonkan # 9, "Daitsu Chisho Buddha"

 One of the

 Roshi Kapleau includes this story in his book, to to point out that this should not be taken to mean that sitting there's no need for sitting.
-Rather, sitting Zen practice Zen practice is not limited to sitting
+Rather, sitting Zen practice Zen practice is not limited to sitting.

-there's no doubt that the more sitting we do in sesshin or outsets, I'd say outside sesshin more sitting we do in a day the more sitting we do in a week, the more likely we are going to empty the mind of obstructive thoughts
+There's no doubt that the more sitting we do in sesshin or outsets, I'd say outside sesshin more sitting we do in a day the more sitting we do in a week, the more likely we are going to empty the mind of obstructive thoughts.

-that's why we have sesshin so people who are ordinarily so busy in their lives can come and drop all those tasks and be able to really sit around the clock
+That's why we have sesshin.
+So people who are ordinarily so busy in their lives can come and drop all those tasks and be able to really sit around the clock.

 This monk, I was imagining, who came to the master with this question, he may have spent plenty of time before that in the library, studying, thinking that would be his route before he got serious about the meditation.
-For told numbers of people this is this is their, their way.
+For untold numbers of people this is this is their, their way.
 Their way is to read and read and read and try to learn.
 They think learning is going to satisfy their longings, their spiritual aspirations, reading, studying.
 Many of the greatest of the Chinese masters did plenty of time as studying the sutras before they switched to this a school that is beyond words and letters without reliance on the Sutras, the Zen school.

 And then the commentary continues.
-If an ordinary person realizes he is a sage, if a sage understands, He's an ordinary person.
+If an ordinary person realizes, he is a sage.
+If a sage understands, he's an ordinary person.

 An ordinary person

-rather than speaking of an enlightened person, it's much better to speak of enlightened activity, enlightened conduct, enlightened action.
+Rather than speaking of an enlightened person, it's much better to speak of enlightened activity, enlightened conduct, enlightened action.
 Because anyone who has experienced a degree of awakening needs to confirm that to prove that moment by moment day after day.
 What does it matter what's happened to you in the past?

 A Chinese